COMPLETE WITHDRAWAL = PAYBACK OF FEDERAL FUNDS

 - Student must visit with Joe E. White Library to receive clearance that all books have been returned.

-- Students may also be required to visit with other college personnel depending on their enrollment category, such as Athletic Director, Coach, International Advisor, Nursing Director, Physical Therapist Assistant Director, Radiologic Technology Director, and others.
+- Students may also be required to visit with other college personnel depending on their enrollment category, such as Athletic Director, Coach, International Advisor, Nursing Director, Physical Therapist Assistant Director, and others.

-Students should note that it is their responsibility to personally withdraw from classes and complete withdrawal requests made to instructors or by telephone do not guarantee removal from classes or obligations stated above.
+Students should note that it is their responsibility to personally withdraw from classes and fulfill their obligations incurred at the college.
+Complete withdrawal requests made to instructors or by telephone do not guarantee removal from classes or obligations stated above.
 Therefore, it is incumbent upon the student to personally visit the Office of Admissions, complete the appropriate “Complete Withdrawal Form”, obtain signatures and counseling from specified offices, and then return the completed “Complete Withdrawal Form” to the Office of Admissions who will then fully withdraw the student from all classes.

 Students may call the Office of Admissions at 918-647-1300 for questions.

-RETURN OF TITLE IV FUNDS: Any student that does a Complete Withdrawal from classes, and received Title IV funds (Pell Grant, SEOG Grant, Perkins Loan, Direct Subsidized Loan, Direct Unsubsidized Loan or a Parent PLUS Loan) will be required to return a portion of those funds to the Federal Government and/or Carl Albert State College if they drop out of school on or before 60% of the semester has been completed.
+RETURN OF TITLE IV FUNDS: Any student that received Title IV funds (Pell Grant, SEOG Grant, Direct Subsidized Loan, Direct Unsubsidized Loan or a Parent PLUS Loan) and did a Complete Withdrawal on or before 60% of the semester has been completed, received all F’s that resulted in a 0.00 GPA for the term and ceased attendance on or before 60% of the semester has been completed, or received a combination of F’s and W’s that resulted in a 0.00 GPA for the term and ceased attendance on or before 60% of the semester has been completed will be required to return a portion of those funds to the Federal Government and/or Carl Albert State College.
 The student will be notified within 30 days of the withdrawal as to the portion of the funds that need to be returned.

 EXAMPLE: In essence, the Return of Title IV Funds works like this…If you drop out on or before the 60% point of the semester; you owe back all the tuition charges covering the balance of the term.
 So a student who completely withdraws after 25% of the semester has passed owes 75% of their original tuition charges back to the government immediately!!
 You will pay this money to Carl Albert State College Business Office, who sends it to the federal government on your behalf.
 (Remember, this applies only to complete withdrawals, all F’s or a combination of F’s and W’s that results in a 0.00 GPA for the term.)

-POST-WITHDRAWAL DISBURSEMENT: In accordance with the school refund policy, if the total amount of Title IV aid that a student earned is greater than the total amount of Title IV aid that was disbursed, then the student is entitled to receive a post-withdrawal disbursement.
-CASC will notify the student of the potential for the disbursement within 30 days of determination of the withdrawal, and will require a response within 14 days of notification before making the refund available to the student.
+POST-WITHDRAWAL DISBURSEMENT: In accordance with the school refund policy, if the total amount of Title IV aid that a student earned is greater than the amount of Title IV aid applied to charges, then the student is entitled to receive a post-withdrawal disbursement.
+CASC will notify the student of the potential disbursement within 30 days of determination of the withdrawal, and will require a response within 14 days of notification before making the refund available to the student.

 SO REMEMBER, we want you to stay in school the entire year, but if something unexpected were to happen ………timing could mean the difference in having to pay funds back to the Federal Government and/or Carl Albert State College.